 IMPACT CR-1: Placement of equipment.
-Posts, anchors and/or stakes placed in the substrate to secure shellfish culture equipment could potentially disturb cultural resources.
-Mitigations CR-1 and CR-2 provide protocols for actions that will occur if cultural resources are discovered.
-Mitigation CR-3 provides further assurances for protection of resources at Intertidal Sites 3 and 4.
+Posts or stakes placed in the substrate to secure shellfish culture equipment could potentially disturb cultural or archeological resources.
+MITIGATIONs CR-1 and CR-2 provide protocols for actions that will occur if resources are discovered.
+Site 2 has a relatively high potential for the presence of cultural resources due to its close proximity to Tuluwat Island where there are past and ongoing cultural uses by the Wiyot Tribe.
+MITIGATION CR-3 would provide further assurances for protection of resources at Site 2.
+This mitigation measure was developed in coordination with the Wiyot Tribe.
 With these mitigation measures this potential impact is less than significant.